top of page

 More on Standing Start Footwork

-You don't want the athlete to rely on stepping backward with the back foot to initiate the push off into the first step, as this not only is an inefficient movement, but it can also negatively affect the trajectory of the first stride and ultimately the height of the hips.
-If you see an athlete be explosive while stepping backward, encourage him/her to try to do a better job of positioning, ie, having legs in front and feet under while spread enough in the stance, with the weight appropriately toward the position of the front leg while leaning.
-"Knees facing forward" may also be a good cue.
-You don't, however; settle for a start where that step backward was eliminated, but the start in general is not explosive.
+As I alluded to earlier, you don't want the athlete to rely on stepping backward with the back foot to initiate the push off into the first step, as this not only can be an inefficient movement, but it can also negatively affect the coordination and trajectory of the first stride and ultimately the height of the hips.
+I suggest that athletes combine spreading of the feet with the positioning of the body parts as I've described, and with a good coordination of quick side and power side actions, a backward step won't be necessary to feel powerful and explosive.
 Hopefully reps with training partners and good coaching can continue the improvement.

 I Also Don't Like

-I do not like the standing start method of “stand up straight with little or no bend at the knees, lean forward, then collapse at the joints” in response to the starting command.
-If something like this is done to save wear and tear on the legs during workouts then that is acceptable in my mind.
+I do not like the standing start method of “stand up straight with little or no bend at the knees, lean forward, then collapse at the joints” with a lot of bend in response to the starting command.
+True, this accomplishes the leaning forward of the torso and hips, but this is analogous to not having any or a little coil in the spring, and then both compressing the spring and uncoiling while the competition has already compressed their springs and basically just need to uncoil.
+An exception is that if something like this is done to save wear and tear on the legs during workouts then that is acceptable in my mind.
 If this is done when the athlete is actually trying to get a good start, this will not serve as an effective lead-up to other starts in my opinion, as trying to simulate this with three- and four-point starts can—as Dan Pfaff points out—result in projection angles that are too low, and balance issues that athletes try to correct with zigzag running.
 As I've expressed in my other blogs, getting sufficient elevation from the very beginning is an important aspect.

 Soft Standing Starts and Starts During Training